 the Centennial Seawalk.
 It was a beautiful September afternoon, and I fell in love with him and West

 Vancouver that day.
-We raised two daughters here, Madeleine and Charlotte, who both attended Ecole Pauline Johnson and graduated from Sentinel Secondary in the French Immersion program.Madeleine now lives and works in Los Angeles, and Charlotte is pursuing an arts and science degree while playing varsity soccer at the University of New Brunswick.
+We raised two daughters here, Madeleine and Charlotte, who both attended Ecole Pauline Johnson and graduated from Sentinel Secondary in the French Immersion program.Madeleine now lives and works in Los Angeles, and Charlotte is pursuing a law degree at the University of Victoria.

 Coming from modest and at times challenging circumstances instilled in me the values of kindness,